 Hi, That is what I got using The Bonsai Tree Care System.
 One of my friends has a count of beautiful small trees in pots in his house.
 He told that it is a bonsai and he grows it himself.
 Also, he said that it is easy, but takes some time.
 I imagine that will make the same or even better, as I have some experience with flowers.
 I start with 3 trees.
-First all going well, but as a result all of them was dead.
+First all going well, but as a result, all of them were dead.
 I was very disappointed and start search info about bonsai.
-But my trees dead again and again.
+But my trees are dead again and again.

 Once I was lucky to get The Bonsai Tree Care System pdf book.
-After I learn it, the result was perfect as you can see on the photo.
+After I learn it, the result was perfect as you can see in the photo.
 So if you don't want to waste your time searching for info and kill a huge count of your bonsai trees, I recommend using this manual.

 Bonsai is the art of growing miniature trees.
 It is an achievement native to China, which over time has managed to conquer the whole world.
 It is possible to grow mini-copies of deciduous and other crops at home, so you can postpone the purchase of a ready-made plant.
 However, whatever bonsai is, it requires careful care.

 Available to grow for experienced growers and beginners alike.
 Such a bonsai does not need frequent watering in winter, there are no special requirements for humidity, temperature, and light.
 Its unpretentiousness is its advantage.
 Drip irrigation for indoor plants with their own hands In winter, the tree needs rest more than watering, and therefore the soil should dry out in this period.
 Despite the unpretentiousness of keeping juniper bonsai, the tree requires a little attention and minimal watering.